VisitorsThomas M. Davis, Rector

 Ms. Alcalde is an alumnus, having received both her undergraduate degree and her juris doctorate from George Mason University.

-Mr. Blackman joined Lockheed Martin in 2014 and served as the vice president of the Health & Life Sciences organization within Lockheed Martin’s Information Systems & Global Solutions.
-Mr. Blackman led a team that supported the important missions of customers such as Centers for Disease Control and Prevention; the Centers for Medicare & Medicaid Services; the Department of Health and Human Services; the Social Security Administration; the Food and Drug Administration; and the Department of Veterans Affairs (VA).
+At Lockheed Martin, Mr. Blackman served as the Vice President of the Health & Life Sciences (H&LS) organization within Lockheed Martin’s Information Systems & Global Solutions Civil business.
+He led a team of 2,500 employees who engineer solutions that enable federal healthcare agencies to be more secure and efficient.
+The team supported the important missions of customers such as Centers for Disease Control and Prevention; the Centers for Medicare & Medicaid Services; the Department of Health and Human Services; the Social Security Administration; the Food and Drug Administration; and the Department of Veterans Affairs (VA).

 Anjan Chimaladinne is the Vice President of Consulting Services for UDYOGA LLC (DBA ANSHULTECH), which is an Economically Disadvantaged Women-Owned Small Business (EDWOSB) started by Mrs. Shri Chimaladinne.
 Anjan has more than 20 years of experience in providing management consulting services to the government and private sectors through organizations like Booz Allen Hamilton, CGI, SAIC, and others.